AI Agents Are Powerful.

 Groups & Role-Based Access

 Organize users into groups (Engineering, HR, Legal) and restrict each agent to the groups that should see it.
-Enterprise feature in v0.4.0 — combine with Agent Permissions for two layers of defense.
+Enterprise feature — combine with Agent Permissions for two layers of defense.

 Cryptographic Audit Trail

-Every tool call, every message, every action — logged with a per-row HMAC-SHA256 signature.
-Append-only via PostgreSQL triggers.
+Every tool call, every message, every action — logged with a per-row HMAC-SHA256 signature, each row chained to its predecessor.
+Append-only via PostgreSQL triggers that reject UPDATE, DELETE, and TRUNCATE.
 Export to CSV.
-One-click verifier flags any row whose signature no longer matches.
 Your compliance team will love this.

 Works today